 For those who are turned off by the taste of the cannabis plant, extracts can be a great alternative.

-They have had most of the plant matter removed, resulting in a clean, almost negligible taste.
+Most of the plant matter was removed, resulting in a clean, almost negligible taste.

 And if your concentrate does have a slight flavor, because you only need to use a little bit, it’s unlikely you will taste it in your final recipe.